7th Annual Pacific Northwest Hybrid Symposium

 Bincy P Abraham, MD, MS, AGAF, FACG is the Distinguished Professor and Director of the Fondren Inflammatory Bowel Disease Program at the Underwood Digestive Diseases Center of Houston Methodist Hospital.
 She is also the Program Director for the Gastroenterology Fellowship at Houston Methodist Hospital.

 Her particular interest in inflammatory bowel disease includes the transition of adolescent IBD patients from pediatric to adult care as well as women’s issues and pregnancy in IBD.
-She chairs the Southern Regional Chapter of the CCFA Medical Advisory Committee, has served as president of the Texas Gulf Coast Gastroenterology Society, co-directed the Texas Society of Gastroenterology & Endoscopy Annual meeting, is involved in national committees for American College of Gastroenterology, and member of American Gastroenterology Association, and Crohn’s and Colitis Foundation.
+She chairs the Southern Regional Chapter of the CCF Medical Advisory Committee, has served as president of the Texas Gulf Coast Gastroenterology Society, co-directed the Texas Society of Gastroenterology & Endoscopy Annual meeting, is involved in national committees for American College of Gastroenterology (ACG), a member of American Gastroenterology Association (AGA), and Crohn’s and Colitis Foundation.

 • Brian Feagan, MD, MSc